History of Cascades

 Captivated by Cascades

 Territorial Governor William DuVal appoints two commissioners to find a more central location for Florida’s capital: John Lee Williams of Pensacola and Dr. John Simmons of St. Augustine.
-Williams is particularly captivated by a beautiful waterfall in the area now known as Cascades.
-The charm of the waterfall and Tallahassee’s rich, rolling hills lead him to recommend Tallahassee as the new capital.
+Creek Indian chiefs Neamathla and Chifixico lead Williams to a beautiful waterfall in the area now known as Cascades.
+The charm of the waterfall and Tallahassee’s rich, rolling hills spur Williams to recommend Tallahassee as the new capital.

 Tallahassee selected as capital